sgzou/Piecewise3rdBezierImage/README.md

       double EquationResidual(BezierImage img, std::vector<int> samples) override { ... }
       coordinate GradientEquationResidual(BezierImage img, int cpt, std::vector<int> samples) override { ... }
 ```
+Note, the `BezierImage` class function `BezierMap(t)` always takes a parameter `t` of type `std::array<double, 4>`.
+If the parameter is one-dimensional, we will just use the first index of this array, and the same applies to higher dimensions.
+Therefore, the maximum dimension of the domain space is 4.

 2. Create a inintial Bezer function
 ```c++
 BezierImage initImg;